Far-Left (Hungary)

 The National Party of 1848, or the Party of 1848 (Far-Left until 1870) was a Hungarian political party, whose members were mainly Lajos Kossuth's former supporters and those who opposed the Austro-Hungarian Compromise of 1867.
 Its members were mostly middle-class citizens and peasants.
 For a long time it was a faction of the Resolution Party and then of the Left Centre under the name of Szélsőbal.

-The party participated the elections of 1861 and 1865 before becoming permanently independent in April 1868.
+The party participated the 1865 before becoming permanently independent in April 1868.
+The leaders were Ignác Helfy and Ernő Simonyi.
+Ignác Helfy were the leader at the time of the 1869 election, but he wasn't ever a party president.
+József Madarász were the leader of the party in the 1872 election.
+And Dániel Irányi would be the last leader of the party, who managed the merger with the Party of Independence.